roykho/woocommerce-geolocation-based-products/readme.txt

 * Fixed - Excluded products showing in WooCommerce products widget ( Fixed from WooCommerce 2.4 )
 * Fixed - Product category count was not updated from the excluded products and product categories
 * Fixed - Tooltip was no longer popping up after WC 2.3
+* Fixed - Hide excluded products and product categories from menus

 == Changelog ==